 Before August 1984, it was essential for a boat manufacturer to place two identical HIN numbers.
 We’ll discuss where you can find the HIN numbers later on.

-The manufacturer placed the HIN permanently, and it could not be altered or tampered.
-Any efforts of doing so would make it quite visible.
+The manufacturer placed the HIN permanently, which could not be altered or tampered with.
+Any efforts to do so would make it quite visible.

 Formats After August 1984

-After August 1984, boat manufacturers had to place two HINs.
-A primary HIN and a secondary one.
+After August 1984, boat manufacturers had to place two HINs: primary and secondary.
 You will usually find the secondary HIN in an obscure place.
-This can be the interior of the ship or under a fitting or piece of hardware.
+This can be the boat’s interior or under a fitting or piece of hardware.

-Such a setup’s primary purpose was to enable the proper authorities to find a boat with a HIN decoder just in case thieves vandalized and removed the primary HIN from a stolen boat.
+Such a setup’s primary purpose was to enable the proper authorities to find a boat with an HIN decoder just in case thieves vandalized and removed the primary HIN from a stolen boat.

 Where are HINs Located?